Robotics: Actuation

 Actuators are the "muscles" of a robot, the parts which convert stored energy into movement.
 By far the most popular actuators are electric motors that rotate a wheel or gear, and linear actuators that control industrial robots in factories.
 There are some recent advances in alternative types of actuators, powered by electricity, chemicals, or compressed air.

 Electric motors

 The vast majority of robots use electric motors, often brushed and brushless DC motors in portable robots or AC motors in industrial robots and CNC machines.
 These motors are often preferred in systems with lighter loads, and where the predominant form of motion is rotational.

 Linear actuators

 Various types of linear actuators move in and out instead of by spinning, and often have quicker direction changes, particularly when very large forces are needed such as with industrial robotics.
-They are typically powered by compressed and oxidized air (pneumatic actuator) or an oil (hydraulic actuator) Linear actuators can also be powered by electricity which usually consists of a motor and a leadscrew.
-Another common type is a mechanical linear actuator that is turned by hand, such as a rack and pinion on a car.
+They are typically powered by compressed air (pneumatic actuator) or an oil (hydraulic actuator) Linear actuators can also be powered by electricity which usually consists of a motor and a leadscrew.
+Another common type is a mechanical linear actuator such as a rack and pinion on a car.